 If the salary was previously listed as “competitive” or “commensurate with experience,” does the organization provide an explanation for the offer amount, or reference an internal pay scale?
 If it's not offered upfront, you can request an explanation or pay scale, as it can help determine whether or not the offer is fair.
 If an organization practices salary transparency, they’ll willingly disclose that information.

 Read through the benefits associated with the role and confirm that health care, paid leave (for a variety of reasons), and other supports are available.
-If there’s a benefit missing that you require, such as flexible working hours to care for a loved one or gender-affirming medical support, make the request when negotiating your offer.
+If there’s a benefit missing that you require, such as flexible working hours to care for a loved one, make the request when negotiating your offer.

 Most organizations are works in progress

-Remember that just like us, no organization is perfect, but many are trying to open their ears and improve their workforce diversity.
-Pay close attention throughout your job search and don’t be afraid to ask questions — that way, when you’re hired, you can be confident you’re joining a team that puts its values into action.
+Remember that just like us, no organization is perfect, but many are trying.
+Pay close attention throughout your job search so that when you’re hired, you can be confident you’re joining a team that puts its values into action.

 Tiffany Woodall is the founder and job search strategist at Creating Better Mondays, where she helps passionate, purpose-driven people find jobs that feel fulfilling.
 Tiffany holds a B.A. in journalism from Penn State University and resides in Chapel Hill, NC.Subscribe